 What does Oxfam want the private sector/food companies to do?

 A: Oxfam believes the private sector can play a positive role in helping to overcome food insecurity, and make healthy returns from developing solutions to the challenges we face.
 This means creating trading relationships that return value to poor women and men through fair and stable pricing arrangements.
 These relationships must facilitate access to the necessary skills, credit, and infrastructure and ensure these standards of all participants in the chains they govern.
 It also means supporting government measures to tackle food insecurity.

-Oxfam is developing a food justice index, which will assess companies against this standard of responsibility, focusing on the largest traders and food and beverage companies.
-This will be published in 2012.
+Oxfam has developed a food justice index, which assesses companies against this standard of responsibility, focusing on the largest traders and food and beverage companies.